How My Hispanic-Filipino and Jewish Identities Come Together through Teaching

 June 4, 2019Anjelica Ruiz

-I started working at my synagogue in the summer of 2015, which provided me with a great deal of experience, both good and bad.
+I started working at my synagogue in the summer of 2015, which provided me with a great deal of good and bad experiences.
 I recall one particularly painful experience when a child asked me if I was “covered in mud” because of my skin color.
 After this incident, I wasn’t sure if I wanted to continue teaching.
-Still, something tugged at me, and I decided to continue; I signed a contract to teach fourth-grade Judaica.
+Still, something tugged at me and I decided to continue; I signed a contract to teach fourth-grade Judaica.

 “You grew up Catholic, right?”
-Again, no. Not all Hispanics are Catholic; I was raised Baptist.
+Again, I'd answer "no." Not all Hispanic people are Catholic; I was raised Baptist.

 All of this was beyond frustrating, and I was convinced I would not teach another year.
 I did not want to endure another year of questions about my conversion, my heritage, and my identity, and I was less than impressed with the lack of diversity included in the curriculum.
 Still, the rabbi persuaded me to give it another chance.